Scroll down and click on the title to order your books

 The work is painfully honest and joyously expressive.
 You can almost hear the voice of the poet in the structure of the poems and in the powerful cadence of the words.
 Susan’s work speaks of honest emotion, introspection, and heart. —Sharon Vander Meer, Happenstance

-Drawing the Line ~ A Passionate Life received the 2011 Eric Hoffer Book Award, honorable mention for memoir.
+DRAWING THE LINE ~ A Passionate Life Susan Gardner 24.95 Eric Hoffer Book Award, honorable mention for memoir

 “surprising nuance and depth” Kirkus Reviews;